svx/PloneGovBr-VirtualBox/source/todo/index.rst

 - add @reboot [user cron] to buildout
 - add logrotate ?
 - make nginx faster and change config and cache
+- load and speed test for changed nginx settings